cafeibit/Azure-Data-Engineering/readme.md

    * Exit Value (Return values from notebooks using exit value)

-   The notebook submodule contains only two methods.
-Documentation here.
+   The notebook submodule contains only two methods. <a href="https://docs.databricks.com/notebooks/notebook-workflows.html#notebook-workflows"Documentation here</a>.

    > dbutils.notebook.run allows you to call another notebook using a relative path.
    > dbutils.notebook.exit allows you to return an exit value that can be captured and referenced by integrated scheduling services and APIs.
 While running in interactive mode, this is essentially a no-op as this value does not go anywhere.